 Located in the historic Central West End of Saint Louis, the STLCC is a three-level, 6,000-square-foot community center featuring a classroom, library and world-class tournament hall.
 The STLCC is widely recognized as the premier chess facility in the nation and one of the best in the world.
 In 2014, the United States Senate passed a resolution naming Saint Louis the country’s Chess Capital due to its work in raising the awareness of chess and its benefits.

 Saint Louis has become the home of the three most prestigious, invitational chess tournaments in the United States.
-The STLCC has hosted the U.S. Championship and the U.S. Women’s Championship for each of the past ten years (2009-2018), as well as the U.S. Junior Championship for the past nine years (2010-2018) and recently added the U.S. Juniors Girls' Championship to its roster of national tournaments.
+The STLCC has hosted the U.S. Championship and the U.S. Women’s Championship since 2009, as well as the U.S. Junior Championship since 2010.
+In 2017, the STLCC introduced the U.S. Juniors Girls' Championship to its roster of national tournaments.

 The STLCC also hosts one of the highest rated international tournaments in the world, Sinquefield Cup, as a stop on the Grand Chess Tour.
 In 2017, the STLCC introduced the Saint Louis Rapid & Blitz, which is another stop on the Grand Chess Tour and invites internatinonal players to participate in faster time-controls, as opposed to the classical Sinquefield Cup.